 Bi 美 (beauty) Shin and Zen are considered beauty.
 But aside from that we strives for grace and elegance in everything we do.

-In our weapon training we use traditional Japanese weapons such as: Katana, Boken, Jo, Tanto, Nunchaku
+We use the traditional Japanese weapons such as: Kyudo, Katana, Bokken, Jo, Tanto, Nunchaku